Mapping Israeli protests since October 7

 More than 1,200 protests have taken place in Israel since October 7, most calling for a ceasefire deal.

-Large-scale anti-government protests are continuing across Israel as pressure grows for Prime Minister Benjamin Netanyahu to secure a ceasefire deal in Gaza.
+Large-scale antigovernment protests are continuing across Israel as pressure grows for Prime Minister Benjamin Netanyahu to secure a ceasefire deal in Gaza.

 On Monday, Israel’s largest trade union called for a general strike after the military recovered the bodies of six Israeli captives in southern Gaza.